England's seven steps to redemption

 This has been evidenced by England teams winning the U17 World Cup, the Toulon tournament, the U19 Euros and the U20 World Cup - and by the success of the senior national teams.
 England's young players are also now coveted by major foreign teams.

 Roddy's twin approach of auditing and investment proved a masterstroke.
 Top clubs wanted the prestige (and advantages) of having Category One status, which meant that Academy Managers suddenly gained influence at boardroom level.

 And in the first four years of EPPP, Roddy says the Premier League invested £350m in the Academy system.
 Almost a decade in, that figure has risen to more than £1 billion.

-Dan Ashworth, the FA’s former Head of Elite Development and Technical Director (who we'll hear a lot more about further down), said England couldn't have achieved the success they have without Roddy and EPPP.
+Dan Ashworth, the FA’s former Head of Elite Development and Technical Director (who we'll hear a lot more about further down), said England couldn't have achieved the success they did without Roddy and EPPP.

 “Although I thought our coaches in England were really good, if they don’t have the right tools to work with, they’re not going to win World Cups,” Ashworth, who is now Technical Director at Brighton, told the TGG Podcast.

 “When we’re able to go and win World Cups at 17s and 20s, European Championships at 17s and 19s, Toulon, you can only do that with good players.
 That was a real marker in just how good the clubs have been at developing young players and how good our young players are on a world and European stage.”

 In September 2013, FA Chairman Greg Dyke set England the twin targets of reaching the semi-finals of Euro 2020 and winning the 2022 World Cup.
 For some, this sounded like empty rhetoric from a man who likely wouldn't be in post by then (he wasn't).